Hotels and Events: Negotiating The Best Terms

 Negotiations Must Start Early

 According to Kate Patay, vice president of engagement at Terramar, a DMC Network company, negotiations must start in the earliest phases of the contracting stage.
-“The planner can ask for distressed dates if you have flexibility on lead time,” Patay said.
+“Ask for distressed dates if you have flexibility on lead time,” Patay said.
 “Otherwise, hotels will base their pricing, terms and conditions based on historical performance.”

 During busy periods, when room demand is up overall, hotels anticipate making up the difference if attrition is high.
 It is less likely that hotels can fill vacant rooms when business is slow during the off-season.